 Going to Franchise Training Camp

-She adds, “When I went to franchisee training camp, I met many owners that were members of a 9Round but never trained.
-I met owners that had never even stepped foot in a 9Round before, and they struggled at camp.
+She adds, “When I went to franchisee training camp, I met many owners who were members of a 9Round but never trained.
+I met owners who had never even stepped foot in a 9Round before, and they struggled at camp.
 They struggled with the workouts, in understanding the heart rate monitor program, in learning how vendor programs like ClubReady functioned.
 I’m not saying these owners can’t run a successful 9Round, because they can and I’ve seen many do it.
 But I do think limited experience with this business – especially for those who never worked as 9Round employees — puts prospective club owners at a disadvantage and can add much more to their plates when starting out.”

 She says, “No one will care more about your business and the way it is run than YOU will.
 In the beginning, you need to be there to lead by example so your employees can learn how operations must be SUCCESSFULLY run.
 Your employees will never understand what you expect from them if you are never there.”

-Kari Carlson Also at 9Round
+Kari Carlson – Another 9Round Franchisee

 She says, “I decided to purchase a 9Round franchise because I knew from my experience with the brand that I was already in love with the product, and as I got more and more familiar with the franchise, I fell in love with the business model as well.
 I think entrepreneurship is something that crosses everyone’s mind at one point or another in life, but it wasn’t until I started working at 9Round that I could see it becoming a reality.”

 In addition to providing her with that initial spark, Carlson agrees that working in the business made her transition into owning a franchise go more smoothly.